kumathy/leaflet-demo/README.md

 ## How to search

-In order to search for a Canadian City, enter an input with the following format:
+In order to search for a Canadian City, input the location in the field at the bottom of the screen in the following format and press submit:

 ```
 City Name, Internationally Approved Alpha Code for Province/Territory